The Secret to Being Really Good at Doing Anything: "BASICS"

 Why are basics important?

-When the basics of a skill are present and applied the effect that they produce MUST ensue.
+When the basics of a skill are present and applied the effect that they produce must ensue.
 Conversely, if a basic is neglected or removed, the effect is extinguished, and the quality of your results will be wildly variable – and generally poor.

 In addition to producing desired results, basics significantly enhance the adaptability and durability of skill performance because they are: